thatonepuggo/tf2gpt/readme.md

 in main.py, you can edit the prompt to your liking or you can leave it the same as it is.

 # thanks to
-- nickplj12 (for mercenary discord bot, which this is sorta based off of)
+- nickplj12 (for mercenary discord bot, which this is sorta based off of) aka nickplj12 on discord
 - Meta (for llama)
 - AlphaBlaster
-- dotheboogey678
+- dotheboogey678 aka vargskelethor_joel on discord